nenofite/my-space/docs/quickie-rpg.md

 started a table of "leftovers" like me who couldn't commit to a recurring weekly game.

+Given the non-committal nature of our group, I didn't want to waste time getting the players up to speed on a large tome of rules.
+I had previously been inspired by the simplicity of Fabletop,<side-note name="mn-fabletop">Fabletop http://fabletop.com/help/introduction</side-note> an online-only RPG.
+So I tinkered with the rules to favor in-person play and switched to six-sided dice since I had a bunch of them available.

-I threw together this system, which allows quick character creation and encourages character death or retirement by the end of the session.
+This system is the result.
+It's a short read, allows quick character creation, and encourages character death or retirement by the end of the session.
 We called it "Zero Commitment RPG."

 </section>
 <section>

-## Making a Character
+## Making a character

-Start the character with a name and a two- or three-sentence description, which should focus on their personality, background story, and motivations/life goals.
+Start the character with a name and a two- or three-sentence description, which should focus on their personality, background story, and goals.

 Each character has three basic traits and two bonus traits.